-The officer shall be available during the hours designated on their Administrative Leave form for official interviews and statements regarding the case.
-Officers placed on administrative leave pursuant to this policy are not required to stay home.
+The officer shall be available during the hours designated on their Incident Review Leave form for official interviews and statements regarding the case.
+Officers placed on Incident Review Leave pursuant to this policy are not required to stay home.

 The involved officer's Captain will be responsible to communicate with the employee in regards to the on-going status and stages of the administrative investigation.